Migration data in Eastern Africa

 United Nations University (UNU-MERIT) - Migration and Development are among UNU-MERIT’s key focus themes.
 They have published a series of research papers related to migration in the region, most recently a comprehensive Study on Migration Routes in the East and Horn of Africa and seven migration profiles for the region: Djibouti; Eritrea; Ethiopia; Kenya; Somalia; South Sudan and Uganda.
 The study provides an overview of regional migration trends, drivers of displacement by displacement type, intra-regional policy responses to migration and relevant migration-related policies at the national level by country.

 Internal Displacement Monitoring Centre (IDMC) - provides data on internal displacement crises across the world.
 Its country profiles offer data on IDP stock and flow numbers, disaggregated by drivers of displacement.
 The profiles also provide an overview of conflict and disaster events that triggered migration, an analysis of the drivers of internal displacement and a look at country-specific displacement patterns.
-Eastern African country profiles can be found at the following links: Burundi, Comoros, Eritrea, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Mozambique, Rwanda, Seychelles, Somalia, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe.
+Eastern African country profiles can be found at the following links: Burundi, Comoros, Eritrea, Ethiopia, Kenya, Madagascar, Malawi, Mauritius, Mozambique, Rwanda, Seychelles, Somalia, South Sudan, the United Republic of Tanzania, Uganda, Zambia and Zimbabwe.

 REACH Initiative - a humanitarian information management organization currently operating in Kenya, Somalia, South Sudan and Uganda.
 REACH conducts periodic, humanitarian needs assessments and publishes reports that include updates on population movements, displacement and the humanitarian context.